 A close-up of northeast South America.

-Mapmaker de Byr is being a pal and letting you know, in the legends, that there are cannibals in Guyana.
+Mapmaker Hondius is being a pal and letting you know, in the legends, that there are cannibals in Guyana.
 Watch your step.

-And that farther south, headless men are roaming around (they are called Blemmyes).
+He also tells you that farther south, headless men (called Blemmyes) are roaming around.

 32. Wright-Molyneux.
 British.
 1599